Project Frame4J — a Java framework

 February 2016: On February 4th, as root

-CA, German Telekom revoked next level DFN certificate PCA Global - G01,
+CA, German Telekom revoked next level DFN certificate PCA Global -

-serial number 9912441563214940059.
-It would otherwise be valid until July 2019
+otherwise be valid until July 2019 — and its descendents even

-A revocation immediately invalidates all that.
+beyond that date.
+A revocation (if perceived) immediately invalidates all that.

 Two levels deeper Albrecht Weinert’s certificate and all signed with it is